Soda Hall Building Emergency Plan

 - When you hear the evacuation alarm, leave the building.
 Follow evacuation procedures.

 - The elevator alarm is an intermittent beep and is not as loud.
 This alarm also sounds if the elevator door is kept open too long.
-This same alarm sounds when any cardkey door is left open too long, and will stop as soon as the door is closed.

 - When you hear the elevator alarm, call University Police at 642-6760.